Somers-class destroyer: Engineering

-The Somers-class propulsion plant was the most advanced yet installed in a US Navy destroyer.
-Compared with the Porters, four Babcock & Wilcox boilers of a new air-encased design raised the design horsepower from 50000 shp to 52000 shp.
+The Somers-class propulsion plant was the most advanced yet installed in a USN destroyer.
+Compared with the Porter ships, four Babcock & Wilcox boilers of a new air-encased design raised the design horsepower from 50000 shp to 52000 shp.
 Steam conditions rose to 600 psi, superheated to 850 °F for the first time; this became standard for US warships built in the late 1930s and World War II.
 Boiler economizers were included for improved fuel efficiency.
 The main steam turbines were impulse-type (also called Curtis turbines) and included cruising turbines and double-reduction gearing.
 This increased the ships' range from 6380 nmi to 7020 nmi.

 Armament

 in 1945, with five dual-purpose 5-inch guns.

 Like the Porters, the Somers class were originally built with eight Mark 12 5-inch/38 caliber guns in four Mark 22 single purpose (anti-surface only) twin mounts.
 Torpedo armament was increased to twelve 21 in tubes in three quad mountings on the centerline, but with no reloads.
 The Mark 15 torpedo was equipped.
 Anti-aircraft (AA) protection was initially provided by two quadruple 1.1-inch machine cannon mounts and two .50-caliber machine guns.
 The 1.1-inch mounts were intended to compensate for the 5 inch guns' lack of AA capability; in the 1930s two quad mounts were thought to be sufficient.
 During World War II, as with the Porters, the Somers-class main armament was reduced to six guns, with the light AA armament replaced by up to six 40 mm Bofors in twin mounts and several 20 mm Oerlikon guns by also landing a torpedo tube mount.
 On most ships four K-gun depth charge throwers were added to augment the as-built pair of depth charge racks.
 In Davis and Jouett the main armament was replaced by five dual-purpose guns in two twin and one single mount.
 Later in these two, the torpedo armament was eliminated along with two K-guns and one depth charge rack to maximize the number of 40 mm guns at 14, placed in two quad mounts and three twin mounts.